 But the Fed has an unlimited ability to create cash to cover any toxic debt.
 It was able to sit on the debt until the housing market had recovered.
 At that point, those "bad" loans became good.
 They had enough collateral to support them.

 That, of course, led to the third problem with quantitative easing.
 At some point, it could create inflation or even hyperinflation.
 The more dollars the Fed creates, the less valuable existing dollars are.
 Over time, this lowers the value of all dollars, which then buys less.
 The result is inflation.

 But the Fed was trying to create mild inflation.
 That's because it was counteracting deflation in housing, where prices had plummeted 30% from their peak in 2006.
 The Fed was dealing with the immediate crisis.
 It wasn't worried about inflation.
 Why?
 Because inflation doesn't occur until the economy is thriving.
 That's a problem the Fed would welcome.
 At that time, the assets on the Fed's books would have increased in value as well.
 The Fed would have no problem selling them.
 Selling assets would also reduce the money supply and cool off any inflation.

 That's why QE1 was a success.
 It lowered interest rates almost a full percentage point.
-Rates fell from 6.33% in November 2011 to 5.23% in March 2010 for a 30-year fixed interest mortgage.
+Rates fell from 5.21% in April 2010 to November 2011 to 3.98% in November 2011 for a 30-year fixed interest mortgage.